microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a function that, when called, will scroll the transcript view to the end using smooth scrolling.
+This function will return a function that, when called, will smoothly scroll the transcript view to the end.

 ## `useSendBoxValue`